Back to top

 Chase Giroux

-Chase Giroux (they/them), LMHC, has over 20 years of experience working in the field of community mental health and local non-profit agencies.
+Chase Giroux, LMHC, has over 20 years of experience working in the field of community mental health and local non-profit agencies.
 After attaining their degree in counseling, Chase became a therapist trained in TF-CBT and ARC.
 They specialize working with children and families who exhibit a complex trauma response through a variety of interventions.
 Chase is passionate about building strong and resilient communities so that all children and families can thrive by utilizing a trauma-informed and culturally-responsive lens.
-After spending time in buddhist monasteries, practicing mindfulness in the tradition of Thich Nhat Hanh, Chase was inspired to make this beautiful practice accessible to as many people as possible.
+After spending time in Buddhist monasteries, practicing mindfulness in the tradition of Thich Nhat Hanh, Chase was inspired to make this beautiful practice accessible to as many people as possible.
 Becoming trained in Mindfulness-Based Stress Reduction and a certified Koru mindfulness trainer has allowed Chase to share this practice in a more secular context.
-Chase lives with their family in Northampton, Massachusetts, where they can be found playing and coaching sports in her community, hiking, and meditating.
+Chase lives with their family in Northampton, Massachusetts, where they can be found playing and coaching sports in their community, hiking, and meditating.

-Hirsh-Wright, Allegra
+Allegra Hirsh-Wright

-Allegra Hirsh-Wright (she/her/hers), LCSW, works within the Department of Clinical Innovation at Maine Behavioral Healthcare.
+Allegra Hirsh-Wright, LCSW, works within the Department of Clinical Innovation at Maine Behavioral Healthcare.
 She is a nationally recognized expert in the areas of trauma-informed care, secondary traumatic stress (STS), burnout, and professional resilience.
 Allegra has authored multiple resources on the topics of STS, compassion fatigue, and resilience, including fact sheets, a national website, STS Core Competencies for Supervisors, and a chapter on STS and compassion fatigue in national guidelines for pre-and post-natal treatment of women with substance use disorders.
 In addition, she has expertise in direct clinical practice as well as training, supervision, and implementation of multiple evidence-based child trauma treatment models, and is a nationally certified TF-CBT clinician, clinical supervisor, and consultant.
 Allegra sits on multiple statewide committees all working towards improving trauma-informed care across Maine and is a member of the University of Kentucky’s Secondary Traumatic Stress Innovations and Solutions Center National Advisory Board and a member of the National Child Traumatic Stress Network’s Affiliate Advisory Committee.
 She is also an Adjunct Professor in the University of Southern Maine’s School of Social Work.

 Kay Jankowski

-Kay Jankowski (she/her), PhD, is a clinical psychologist and Director of the Dartmouth Trauma Interventions Research Center and Director of Psychology Services in the Department of Psychiatry at Dartmouth Hitchcock Medical Center.
+Kay Jankowski, PhD, is a clinical psychologist and Director of the Dartmouth Trauma Interventions Research Center and Director of Psychology Services in the Department of Psychiatry at Dartmouth Hitchcock Medical Center.
 She has focused most of her career on trying to improve the lives of at-risk and trauma-affected children, teens, and families.
 Kay is currently leading a number of projects including a 5-year SAMHSA sponsored grant (Project LAUNCH Upper Valley) aiming to “meet young children and families where they are” through integrating mental health services and trauma-informed care into 7 pediatric sites, as well as child care centers and businesses in a tri-county area.
 She is a co-principal investigator on a 5-year DHHS ACF Regional Partnership Grant implementing an evidence-based enhanced care coordination model, called Wraparound, to families with substance use disorder in her community and building infrastructure to enhance coordination between systems.
 She is also co-lead on a new Category III NCTSN grant called Project TIDD, improving care for children and youth in New Hampshire with trauma and intellectual and development disabilities.
 The project aims to improve services for trauma-affected children with autism and intellectual disabilities, as well as youth with gender diverse and transgender identities.
 Kay has led many research projects over the years, including developing and testing new treatment interventions, disseminating evidence-based treatments for traumatized children and youth into “real world settings” and transforming child serving systems, including NH Division for Children, Youth and Families to bring a more trauma-informed approach to care and services for children and families.
 Kay is a certified trainer in TF-CBT.
 She also trains and supervises psychology and psychiatry trainees, and has always maintained a clinical practice within the Department of Psychiatry.
 Kay is also a mom to two teenage and young adult children and enjoys all the natural beauty that northern New England has to offer in her spare time.

 Antron McCullough

-Antron McCoullough (he/his), MBA, doctoral candidate, started his career in child welfare back in 2006 while earning his BA degree.
+Antron McCullough, MBA, doctoral candidate, started his career in child welfare back in 2006 while earning his BA degree.
 During this time, Antron interned in Washington DC for three years before migrating over to Seaside, Oregon for a one-year internship.
 While in Oregon, he traveled across the United States speaking on child welfare trauma, policies, and other challenges that are faced by those in the system and those emancipating out of the system.
 By the end of that internship, he began working with Sony Corporate while obtaining his MBA degree from Saint Leo University (SLU).
 It was at this time that Antron switched his career to work in higher education, however, he continued to be a consultant on trauma and child welfare issues.
-Currently, he is an AssistantDdirector for the University of Florida Heavener School of Business, completing his DBA (Doctorate of Business Administration) at SLU with his dissertation topic titled “The Relationship Between Funds Spent on Child Welfare Programs During the Budget Decision Making Process Between the Number of Youth and the Amount of Time They Receive Services While in the System.”
+Currently, he is an Assistant director for the University of Florida Heavener School of Business, completing his DBA (Doctorate of Business Administration) at SLU with his dissertation topic titled “The Relationship Between Funds Spent on Child Welfare Programs During the Budget Decision Making Process Between the Number of Youth and the Amount of Time They Receive Services While in the System.”
 Antron enjoys making sure that child welfare youth, teens, and young adults have the services and resources available to them throughout their journey as they look to create positive self-development for themselves throughout their life.
 His mantra is, “a successful man is one who can lay a firm foundation with the bricks others have thrown at him.”

-Kelly N. Moore
+Kelly Moore

-Kelly Moore (she/her), PsyD, is a clinical psychologist licensed in New Jersey and Pennsylvania.
+Kelly Moore, PsyD, is a clinical psychologist licensed in New Jersey and Pennsylvania.
 She currently is the Principal Investigator and Program Manager for the Children’s Center for Resilience and Trauma Recovery (CCRTR), a SAMHSA funded, Category III Center of the National Child Traumatic Stress Network.
 This center works to provide training and consultation to mental health providers and advanced students in evidence-informed assessment and treatment of complex trauma in children ages 0-10, along with their caregivers.
 Kelly is also a certified instructor for Question, Persuade, and Refer (QPR) Suicide Prevention Training, and Youth Mental Health First Aid.
 She oversees the Rutgers CCRTR Mental Health Awareness Training Program, a SAMHSA funded project focused on training educators, law enforcement, clergy, and parents in QPR and Youth Mental Health First Aid.
 As a practitioner, her clinical expertise is in the treatment of trauma and anxiety disorders in children and adolescents with a specialty in the treatment of PTSD and OCD.
 Additionally, Kelly has worked in efforts to disseminate evidence-based treatments and develop trauma-focused programs in community mental health in Philadelphia and New Jersey.
 Her work has focused on identifying facilitators and overcoming barriers to implementation of evidence-informed practice and implementing trauma-informed care with multidisciplinary teams.

 Carmen Rosa Noroña

-Carmen Rosa Noroña (she/her), LICSW, MSW, MS. Ed., IMH-E® Infant Mental Health Mentor-Clinical, is from Ecuador where she trained and practiced as a clinical psychologist.
+Carmen Rosa Noroña, LICSW, MSW, MS. Ed., IMH-E® Infant Mental Health Mentor-Clinical, is from Ecuador where she trained and practiced as a clinical psychologist.
 In the US, she obtained MA degrees in social work and early intervention.
 For over 25 years, Carmen Rosa has provided clinical services to young children and their families in a variety of settings including early intervention, home-based and outpatient programs.
 She currently is the Child Trauma Clinical Services and Training Lead at Child Witness to Violence Project and is the Associate Director of the Boston Site Early Trauma Treatment Network at Boston Medical Center.
 She is a Child-Parent Psychotherapy National Trainer, an expert faculty of the Diagnostic Classification of Mental Health and Developmental Disorders of Infancy and Early Childhood Training (DC: 0-5) and one of the developers of the Harris Professional Development Network Diversity-Informed Tenets for Work with Infants Children and Families Initiative (https://diversityinformedtenets.org) and of the Boston Medical Center Family Preparedness Plan.
 Her practice and research interests are on the impact of trauma on attachment; the intersection of culture, immigration, and trauma; diversity-informed reflective supervision and consultation; and on the implementation and sustainability of evidence-based practice in real world settings.
 She is a former co-chair of the Culture Consortium of the National Child Traumatic Stress Network, and has adapted and translated materials for Spanish-speaking families affected by trauma.
 Carmen Rosa has also contributed to the literature in infant and early childhood mental health, diversity, and immigration.

 Kelly Sullivan

-Kelly Sullivan (she/her), PhD, is a Licensed Psychologist and an Assistant Professor in the Department of Psychiatry and Behavioral Sciences at Duke University Medical Center and has worked at the Center for Child and Family Health (CCFH) for more than 14 years.
+Kelly Sullivan, PhD, is a Licensed Psychologist and an Assistant Professor in the Department of Psychiatry and Behavioral Sciences at Duke University Medical Center and has worked at the Center for Child and Family Health (CCFH) for more than 14 years.
 She directs their NCTSN project and a project to improve services to families impacted by domestic violence and co-directs projects that provide post-adoption support and trauma-informed training for schools.
 She is trained in Trauma-Focused Cognitive-Behavioral Therapy and Parent-Child Interaction Therapy (PCIT) and is a Level II Master trainer in PCIT.
 She facilitates the workshop, “Caring for Children Who Have Experienced Trauma,” for foster, kinship, and adoptive caregivers and trains facilitators of this curriculum.
 She has also worked with Project Broadcast, an initiative to bring trauma-informed practices to NC’s child welfare system, since it began 2011 and is dedicated to assisting all types of agencies to become more trauma-informed.

 Veronica Willeto-DeCrane

-Veronica Willeto DeCrane (she/her), is Diné (Navajo) of the Many Hogans Clan and born for the Mexican Clan.
+Veronica Willeto DeCrane, is Diné (Navajo) of the Many Hogans Clan and born for the Mexican Clan.
 Her maternal grandparents are of the Tangle Clan, and her paternal grandparents are of the Bitter Water Clan.
 She was raised in Ojo Encino, New Mexico on the Navajo reservation and now lives in Billings, Montana with her husband and children.
 Veronica has worked in education and youth development for over ten years in the areas of school turnaround, parent and community engagement, youth leadership development, afterschool programs, cultural responsiveness, systems change, and behavioral and academic supports.
 Veronica is a Training and Technical Assistance Manager for the National Native Children’s Trauma Center (NNCTC).
 Through a collaboration with the Tribal Youth Resource Center, she manages trauma-informed and healing-focused training and technical assistance for tribal youth programs and tribal juvenile healing to wellness courts.
 She also supports the NNCTC’s child welfare work in partnership with Casey Family Programs, co-facilitates a nationwide Trauma Resilient Schools Peer Learning Network with the Albuquerque Area Indian Health Board, leads the NNCTC’s Youth Advisory Council, and contributed to the adaptation of Attachment, Self-Regulation and Competency model into a culturally-congruent curriculum for tribal youth.
 In addition to her work with the NNCTC, Veronica is a Multi-Tiered System of Support Coach with the Montana Office of Public Instruction and serves as the Vice-President of the Montana Afterschool Alliance Steering Council.

-Wanda Vargas-Haskins, (she/her), PhD, is currently the senior psychologist at New York Presbyterian’s Family PEACE Trauma Treatment Center.
+Wanda Vargas-Haskins, PhD, is currently the senior psychologist at New York Presbyterian’s Family PEACE Trauma Treatment Center.
 She dedicates herself to improving the safety and well-being of children and caregivers who have been exposed to trauma.
 Wanda was born in the Dominican Republic and immigrated to the United States at the young age of 3, where she was raised in the community of Washington Heights.
 She earned her PhD in the combined Clinical and School Psychology program at Hofstra University where she developed an interest in maternal stress and mother-child dyads.
 Her career began in St. Barnabas Hospital’s Safe Start program, testing the effectiveness of using Child-Parent Psychotherapy as a treatment for young children exposed to violence.
 In 2011, she became a clinician at New York Presbyterian Hospital’s Family PEACE Trauma Treatment Center to continue working with the underserved population of Latino/a/x young children and their parents exposed to trauma in Washington Heights and Inwood.
 Over the years, Wanda’s passion for working with families has grown into a dedication and commitment to affect change both directly and on a systemic level.
 Through her leadership at Family PEACE, she has been working on creating a trauma-informed approach to identifying at-risk young children and developing programming that is client-centered and culturally attuned to the needs of the community.
 She dreams of one day being able to break the intergenerational transmission of trauma for our nation’s children.